 Let's say, you spent $398 on 7/13/2018 and $436 and 7/21/2018 at Super Store.

-Simple Home Budget makes the budgeting, easy exercise, since it has no budget table or form to fill!
-Instead it uses all available information to show what you should expect.
+Simple Home Budget makes the budgeting, easy exercise since it has no budget table or form to fill!
+Instead, it uses all available information to show what you should expect.
 Want to see how much you spend on food for this month?
-Open 'Categories' Tab and click on 'Food' category and see all your food expenses at glance!
-Plus compare it with previous six month right on spot!
+Open 'Categories' Tab and click on the 'Food' category and see all your food expenses at a glance!
+Plus compare it with previous six months right on spot!